Uvalde school board votes unanimously to fire police chief Pete Arredondo

 Hyde said due to death threats, Arredondo didn't feel the board meeting would be safe.

-The meeting began with comments from members of the public, some of whom called for Arredondo, who has been on unpaid leave, to turn in his badge.
+The meeting began with comments from members of the public, some of whom called for Arredondo, who had been on unpaid leave, and other officers who responded to turn in their badges.

 The board members said Texas law requires for the hearing on the chief's employment status to be held in closed session.
 Upon returning from that private meeting, a board member read a motion to terminate Arredondo's non-certified contract immediately and another to ratify his leave status.